roeegro/SwimFix/training/README.md

 ## Data Preperation and Preprocessing
 In this section we will explain how we annotated our own custom data and geneterated a lmdb file so it can fit into the model.
 We will go through the complete pipeline.

-For this section you will need to install the following:

-### Step 0 - Initialization
 Before we get started, create a folder with all of you images and name it `custom`.
 We will refer it as the `Dataset Folder` from now on but it is important to name it exactly as we stated.

 ### Step 1 - Data Annotation